DHTMLX/docs-suite/docs/optimus_guides/index.md

 The above code implements the following logic:

-- each time the user clicks the button in the toolbar, the **viewChange** event will be called in the ToolbarView class via the *fire* method;
+- each time the user clicks the button in the toolbar, the **viewChange** event is called in the ToolbarView class via the *fire* method;
-- the id of the button pressed in the toolbar will be passed to the *fire* method;
+- the id of the button pressed in the toolbar is passed to the *fire* method;
-- the state will be changed via the global **viewChange** event in the MyApp class.
-The current state will be assigned to the "active" global state by the id of the toolbar button.
+- the state of the app changes on triggering of the global **viewChange** event in the MyApp class;
+- the *active* global state gets the current state of the app via the id of the toolbar button.

 Using the **observe** method helps to asynchronously observe the changes made to the global store from any point of the application: